powsybl/powsybl-open-loadflow/README.md

  - Fast and robust convergence, based on [KLU](http://faculty.cse.tamu.edu/davis/suitesparse.html) numerical solver.
  - Distributed slack (generation).
  - Generator active and reactive power limits (reactive capability curve).
- - 3 starting point mode: flat, warm and DC based.
+ - 3 starting point modes: flat, warm and DC based.

 Almost of the code is writen is Java.
 It only rely on native code for the [KLU](http://faculty.cse.tamu.edu/davis/suitesparse.html) sparse linear solver.
 Linux, Windows and MacOS are supported.